dutu/b-tails/guide/install/signal.md

 # Signal Desktop Messenger

 {: .important }
 For privacy reasons, the application is setup so that the configuration is not persistent; it is cleared when Tails reboots.
-This means the Signal account would need every time when Signal is used after Tails reboot.
+This means every time after a reboot you'd need to link Signal to your account.
 It is also possible to configure a persistent configuration, but this is not described here.

 ## Install Signal

 * Make sure **Tails Autostart** utility has been installed.
 See [Tails Utilities](tails_utilities.html#tails-autostart).

 * Install flatpak:
   ```shell
   $ sudo apt install flatpak
   ```

-    * Tails then asks if you want to add flatpak to your additional software, and you should do so.
+    * Click **Install Every Time**, when Tails asks if you want to add flatpak to your additional software.

 * Download and extract Signal config files:
   ```shell